 Easy to Assemble (Marine Grade) Solar System Kits

 Properly matching solar panels to charge controllers can greatly increase the system charging efficiency, reducing battery charge time and increasing battery life.
 Our complete solar panel kits provide everything you need to install and operate a solar system on your van; solar panel, hardware, Solar Controller, solar wire, MC4 connectors and instruction manual.
 Contact us for help in designing a custom kit specific to your needs.

-Unique features of our semi-flexible marine grade panels include the following:
+Unique features of our premium flexible solar panels include the following:

 - Quality materials - We use impermeable ETFE laminates that will not cloud of degrade with exposure to intense UV light.

 - Grade A+ SunPower solar cells - The panels are comparable in performance to our rigid panels.

 - Mounting flexibility - Flexible panels will contour and flex against curved surfaces with a maximum bending radius of 30 degrees, ideal for mounting on a van roof, low profile/windage, low weight.

 - Mounting options - Each panel can be affixed by high bond tape, snap, magnetic or screw mounting.
 Grommets are an added bonus for ease-of-installation.

 - Plug and play - All flexible panels come with industry standard waterproof MC4 connectors on 3 foot (1 meter) long pigtails.

 - Maximum output with shading - The panels are equipped with blocking and by-pass diodes so a shaded panel has minimal effect on the solar array performance.

 - Purchase options - These panels can be purchased individually or as a complete easy to install kit.

 - Durable - Although not recommended, the panels can be lightly stepped on if properly mounted.

 All CMP (Custom Marine Products) solar panels are high quality, high output Class A+ marine grade and backed with a 5 year manufacturers and CMP warranty.